ddinan/Manic/README.md

 How do I use it?
 ================

-Start up a local web server pointed at `/htdocs`.
+Start up a local web server pointed at `/src`.
 I like using PHP 5.4's built-in webserver:

-    $ cd htdocs
+    $ cd src
     $ php -S localhost:8000

 Next, you'll need to run a Minecraft server.
 I'm using the [official Minecraft Classic server](https://minecraft.net/classic/list) which is long-outdated and can't even send heartbeats these days, but it's a good compatibility test.
 It is started like so:

     $ java -Xms512M -Xmx512M -cp minecraft-server.jar com.mojang.minecraft.server.MinecraftServer

 Make sure you disable heartbeats and name protection in `server.properties`:

     public=false